cincuranet/blog/_posts/2013-08-27-233409-some-nice-ideas-in-stored-procedures-in-nuodb.md

 category: none
 layout: post
 ---
 NuoDB recently released preview of stored procedures in version 1.2.
-You can read more in <a href="http://dev.nuodb.com/techblog/nuodb-1-dot-2-sql-stored-procedures">this blog post</a>.
+You can read more in [this blog post][1].
 As I was going though it I found some "syntax pieces" interesting.
 Kind of "modern", so it's not that `x` decades old SQL.

 <!-- excerpt -->